crate/cratedb-sqlparse/DEVELOP.md

 # Developer Guide for cratedb-sqlparse

-About building locally, or using a different CrateDB version.

-> The generated parser is not uploaded to the repository because it is huge.
+Libraries in this repository are not usable without building the necessary files with `setup_grammar.py`, this is because the generated parser is not uploaded to the repository.
+Every target language, e.g:
-> To use the package locally or to build a different version use the build script.

-## Setup

-To start things off, bootstrap the sandbox environment.
+Python or JavaScript, needs to be built independently.

+The build script should not have any side effect, meaning you should be able to re-build with a different CrateDB version without any extra work.

+## Running the build script.

 ### Acquire sources
 ```shell